-Other capital investment opportunities may present themselves over the lifetime of the MTFP with initiatives progressing for Garden Village and Borderlands.
-Each will be subject to further business cases on investment opportunities and the benefits that could be made from those investments.
+Other capital investment opportunities may present themselves over the lifetime of the MTFP; each will be subject to further business cases on investment opportunities and the benefits that could be made from those investments.

 All business cases will be subject to the usual due diligence to ensure that they afford the best value for money for the Council, align with its core priorities and do not expose the Council to unnecessary risk that could put future delivery of services in jeopardy.
 Further details on the Council's attitude to risk and due diligence is given at section 5 (Commercial Activity).